 How to CE mark your software if it falls into a higher risk class?

 The certification of software that belongs to a higher risk class requires the involvement of a Notified Body.
 A Notified Body shall audit the quality management system to determine whether it meets all the regulatory and product requirements.
 If the quality management system conforms to the relevant regulatory provisions, the notified body shall issue an EU quality management system certificate.
 After that, the declaration of conformity can be signed.
 Then, the product can be registered in the Eudamed database and finally introduced into the market.

 Specific requirements depend on the characteristics and the level of complexity of a product as well as the risk associated with using it, which directly translates into the scope and timeframe of the audit.

 How long is the CE marking certification valid?

-The CE marking certification for classes IIa, IIb and III is valid for five years.
+The CE marking certification for classes IIa, IIb and III is valid for up to five years.
 After the five-year period, the registration of the certification must be renewed.
 It’s key to have it on the radar and plan the process in advance.
 It’s recommended to start the registration renewal at least six months before the certification expires.

 How much does it cost to get CE marking certification?

 The total cost of the CE marking certification process is proportionate to a device’s class.
 The higher the class, the bigger the risk and the more complex the process.
 Hence, the cost is also higher.
 The CE Marking certification is the most expensive for class III devices and can reach even tens of thousands of dollars.

 How long does the CE marking certification process take?